FionaMacNeill/researchportfolio/content/blog/2022/10/cufflinks-1022/index.md

 on the topic of referencing...

-<blockquote class="twitter-tweet" data-partner="tweetdeck"><p lang="en" dir="ltr">A thread 🧵: As a <a href="https://twitter.com/hashtag/Dyslexic?src=hash&ref_src=twsrc%5Etfw">#Dyslexic</a> person who struggles with reading-at-speed, screen readers are a gateway to knowledge.
+<blockquote>A thread 🧵: As a #Dyslexic person who struggles with reading-at-speed, screen readers are a gateway to knowledge.
 I like to stay up-to-date by reading academic papers and industry reports.
-However, I want to talk about academic referencing styles and why they are a problem...</p>— Fiona MacNeill (@fmacneill) <a href="https://twitter.com/fmacneill/status/1525423338100858881?ref_src=twsrc%5Etfw">May 14, 2022</a></blockquote>
+However, I want to talk about academic referencing styles and why they are a problem...</blockquote>
-<script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
+— Tweet by Fiona MacNeill (@fmacneill) on May 14, 2022